Laal Singh Chaddha: International

-Laal Singh Chaddha received mixed reviews from International critics and audience.
+Laal Singh Chaddha received mixed reviews from international critics and audiences.
 Proma Khosla of Indie Wire rated the film 3.5 out of 5 stars and wrote "Kulkarni and Chandan deserve a whole box of gol gappe".
-Mike McCahill of The Guardian rated the film 3 out of 5 stars and wrote "Director Advait Chandan is too literal in his adaptation the film is dumb of the 90s classic but finds a warmth and political honesty the original lacks".
+Mike McCahill of The Guardian rated the film 3 out of 5 stars and wrote "Director Advait Chandan is too literal in his adaptation of the 90s classic but finds a warmth and political honesty the original lacks".
 Witney Seibold of Slash Film rated the film 7 out of 10 stars and wrote "Despite how corny it is, Laal Singh Chaddha it unexpectedly disarming".
 Carlos Aguilar of The Wrap stated "The setting and language have changed, but the story still thinks it's being uplifting about the neuroatypical even as it punches down".
 Siddhant Adlakha of Joy Sauce stated "Laal Singh Chaddha is an effective adaptation that not only localizes the specifics of Forrest Gump, but translates its relationship with its setting, swapping the self-professed peace and prosperity of '90s America for the more volatile and nationalistic climate of modern India, where the country's image of itself remains in constant flux".
-Nicolas Rapold of The New York Times commented that "The movie’s charms are limited by what comes to feel like a coddling conceit.".
+Nicolas Rapold of The New York Times commented that "The film's charms are limited by what comes to feel like a coddling conceit.".